prabhupant/prabhupant.github.io/_posts/2024-4-24-run-jupyter-in-venv.md

 title: "How to run Jupyter Notebook inside Python virtualenv"
 ---

 Yesterday I came across a problem where Langchain ran into some issues with my globally installed Pydantic and hence, I wasn't able to run the code I had written to leverage LLM.
-So this is an article detailing how you can run Jupyter Notebook inside a Python virtualenv
+So this is an article detailing how you can run Jupyter Notebook inside a Python virtualenv.
+I am assuming you already have Jupyter Notebook installed.

 ### Step 1 - Initialize virtualenv